-In mid-to-late-March, when the puddles of grey filth frozen hard against the curbs of Bushwick and in her potholes melt away, new political realities and the hopeful abatement of a tenacious plague will be cause for unbridled celebration.
+In mid-to-late-March, when the puddles of grey filth frozen hard against Bushwick’s curbs finally melt away, new political realities and the hopeful abatement of a tenacious plague will be cause for unbridled celebration.

 The pickings for a neighborhood joint in which to celebrate, however, may be slim if a recent avalanche of bar closures becomes permanent.

 Owing in large part to Governor Cuomo’s expected, but nevertheless economically devastating, executive order re-eliminating indoor dining in New York City, several cherished neighborhood saloons have switched off their ignitions and gone silent.
 While many owners are hastily moth-balling their properties in the expectation spring will bring a cessation of the pandemic and a consequent lifting of Cuomo’s restrictions, nobody can be sure whether, after 2-3 profitless months doing nothing but bleeding funds in a green stream of rent and bills, they will have the means to reopen.

 In a year of wild unpredictability, one constant in New York City has been Cuomo’s tight grip on regulations related to stemming the growth of COVID – which many in the NYC bar industry see as undemocratic high-handedness.
 In their eyes, no sooner had one fresh bouquet of executive orders been complied with than a new one arrived, whose specificities often contradicted the previous batch, wasting time and – above all – money.

 After a while, it started to smack of, rather than just bureaucratic obtuseness, actually vindictiveness.